mmattocks/theme-mudfencer1984/README.md

-# Budspencer theme
+# mudfencer theme

 A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.

-The philosophy behind budspencer theme:
+The philosophy behind mudfencer theme:

 * Delimit the prompt lines clearly to the output.
 * Produce output only if it contains relevant information.